ake-viox/NagaLayoutForce/README.md

 Created with your friendly neighborhood AI.

 A World of Warcraft addon that automatically inverts all 8 action bars to a Naga-style layout by default.
-This addon uses a hooking mechanism to ensure the layout persists even when the bars are edited in-game.

 ## Features
 - Automatically inverts all action bars (1 through 8).
-- Uses a hooking method to apply changes consistently whenever the game updates the action bars.
-- Simplified approach with no in-game configuration or commands.
+- Always on if installed, with no in-game configuration or commands.

 ## Installation